Puppies will bite and tug on the leash because they’re excited and immature and trying to figure out the whole leash-walking concept.

 2. The dog is so excited to go for a walk that she can’t contain herself.

 She’s tugging on the leash because she’s excited!
 “Let’s go!” she says.
+You might find that your dog bites the leash only when you start running or picking up the pace – that’s because she’s excited.

 Perhaps playing fetch or tug (with a toy) in the yard right before your walk might help.
 Or, the opposite, work on some simple cues like sit or stay to turn your dog’s energy down a notch before a walk.
 Use high-valued treats if needed.

-Some dogs bite at the leash because they’re not ready to go home.
+Some dogs bite at the leash because they’re not ready to go home!

 Try changing your route so your dog doesn’t anticipate when the walk will end.
 You could turn around randomly and pass the house or go a totally different direction than you normally do.